dguillaume24/Dashboard--Sales-performances-/README.md

 | upper_bound| 498,93  | 9,5     | 0,5     | 70,816875 |

 ## Exploration

+### 1. Sales and Profit Overview
+Sales and Profit Trends Over Time → Identify seasonal patterns and growth trends.
+Sales and Profit by Category, Subcategory, and Product → Find top-selling and least-selling items.
+Sales and Profit by Region, State, and City → Discover regional differences.
+Profit Margins Across Categories and Subcategories → Identify high-margin vs. low-margin products.

 # 1. Sales and Profit Overview
 Sales and Profit Trends Over Time → Identify seasonal patterns and growth trends.
 Sales and Profit by Category, Subcategory, and Product → Find top-selling and least-selling items.